" Easy Vegan Recipes for Beginners Using Simple Ingredients "

 2. Sprinkle with nutritional yeast for a cheesy flavor.
 Use 1 tablespoon per serving.

-3. Add extra red pepper flakes if you like more heat.
+3. Add extra red pepper flakes if you like more spice.

 4. Drizzle with more olive oil if desired.